umabose/gitlearning/readme.txt

 Learning Git now
-Demonstrating how the diff works
+Demonstrating unstaging with this.
+This is the original version